srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     }
     ```

-    > [!NOTE] This code defines handler invoked when a desired property changes in the device twin.
+    > **Note**:  This code defines handler invoked when a desired property changes in the device twin.
 Notice that new values are then reported back to the IoT Hub to confirm the change.

 1. To register the desired property changed handler, add the following lines after the statements creating a handler for the direct method: